nginxinc/nginx-openshift-router/examples/tcp-udp/README.md

     $ sudo iptables -I OS_FIREWALL_ALLOW -p udp --dport 5353 -j ACCEPT
     ```

-## 1. Deploy the NGINX Plus Router
+## 1. Deploy the NGINX Router

-1. Follow the installation instructions for [NGINX Plus](../../docs/nginx-plus-router-install.md).
+1. Follow the installation instructions for [NGINX](../../docs/nginx-oss-router-install.md) or [NGINX Plus](../../docs/nginx-plus-router-install.md).

 1. Save the public IP address of the node where the Router is running into a shell variable:
     ```